benjamin-ebert/twitter-clone-client/README.md

 # Twitter Clone Client

 This is the client frontend of a simplified replication of the Twitter web app.
-It does not aim to be a complete or exact copy of Twitter's frontend, but rather tries to resemble the most important aspects of its design, features and user experience.
+It does not aim to be a complete or exact copy of Twitter's frontend, but tries to resemble the most important aspects of its design, features and user experience.
 [Angular Material](https://material.angular.io)'s component library and [Tailwind CSS](https://tailwindcss.com) were used to build the UI.